kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 XHTML can be used as the presentation layer along with CSS.
 But using HTML5 instead of XHTML is recommended at the time of this guide's initial publish date.
 <a name="brief-history-ajax"></a>
 <h3 class="h3-guide">A brief history of AJAX</h3>
-*(NOTE: This section is to provide some historically perspective on AJAX and has nothing to do with the code in this guide.
+*(NOTE: This section provides some historically perspective on AJAX but has nothing to do with the code in this guide.
 To start looking at code, you can <a href="#ajax-javascript">skip this section and go to "Create AJAX with Regular JavaScript"</a>.*

 The roots of AJAX goes back to roughly late 1988/early 1999: <a href="http://www.stitcher.com/podcast/ruby-rogues/javascript-jabber/e/124-jsj-the-origin-of-javascript-with-brendan-eich-35282918" target="blank" title="Listen to Brendan Eich on the JavaScript Jabber Podcast">according to JavaScript creator, Brendan Eich</a>, Microsoft was using Java to make asynchronous requests inside of its Outlook Web Access application (OWA) at that time.
 Due to a conflict between Microsoft and Sun (who owned Java), Microsoft removed Java from OWA.